Convex-Dev/design/blog/2024-09-30-cvm-reader/index.md

 tags: [convex, reader, lisp]
 ---

 The Reader converts text into data.
-It's a key component in making Convex based apps work effectively:
+It's a key component in making Convex based apps work effectively in multiple ways:

 - **Source Code** like `(transfer #101 1000000)` is transformed into trees of code ready for execution on the CVM.
 - **REST APIs** can use Convex data in text form with the MIME type `application/cvx`